How to buy a house with no money down

 If you don’t qualify for one of the no-down payment home loans, you might still be able to buy a home with the next best thing: a low-down payment mortgage.
 Here are some of the options available:

-- FHA loans – Backed by the Federal Housing Administration (FHA), an FHA loan only requires 3.5 percent down with a credit sore as low as 580.
+- FHA loans – Backed by the Federal Housing Administration (FHA), an FHA loan requires only 3.5 percent down with a credit sore as low as 580.
 (If you have a credit score between 500 and 579, you might be able to qualify with a higher down payment of 10 percent.)
 It’s a popular option for homebuyers with less-than-perfect credit.
 Like other government-insured programs, FHA loans are offered by private mortgage lenders, so you might also have to meet a lender’s criteria in order to qualify.
 Additionally, you have to pay for FHA mortgage insurance, which adds to your monthly payment and the cost of the loan.

 - Home Possible mortgage – Backed by Freddie Mac, Home Possible is a similar mortgage program to HomeReady, with a 3 percent down payment requirement.
 Borrowers do have to pay for mortgage insurance — again, at potentially a lower rate — but also enjoy the same credit flexibilities.